iqbalyarkhan/old-website/content/2020-03-17--Minimum-Spanning-Tree.md

 To find such a flight we'd have to make use of minimal spanning tree.
 We'd be able to answer the question: given an undirected edge weighted graph, find a minimum spanning tree for that graph

-A **spanning tree** of a graph is a connected subgraph with no cycles that connects all the vertices: there's a path from every vertex to every other vertex in the graph.
+A **spanning tree** of a graph is a connected subgraph with no cycles that connects all the vertices: **there's a path from every vertex to every other vertex in the graph**.
 Finding a minimum spanning tree for an edge weighted graph would mean finding a spanning tree where the sum of this tree's edges is as small as possible (when you consider all possible paths through the graph).

 Therefore, the requirements are:
 - The tree needs to be connected